About Me

 -Source Unknown

-In addition to my work as a coach, I am a communications consultant, partnering with organizations and individuals to support brand and executive storytelling.
+In addition, I am a communications consultant, partnering with organizations and individuals to support brand and executive storytelling.
 I am also an adjunct professor at USC’s Annenberg School for Communication and Journalism.

 My entertainment publicity career began as a unit publicist working on feature films.
 I am an alumna of Amherst College, where I earned my BA magna cum laude in French.